 Continue Reading No Train No Gain: A library of resources for j-trainers

 Each year the Online News Association and the USC Annenberg School for Communication issue awards in a wide range of categories honoring excellence in digital journalism.
 The link above provides a list of links to the the most recent finalists and winners.
 Elsewhere on the page, find links to the winners in previous years.

 A paper published in Journalism Studies in 2001 that argues there are striking similarities between the U.S. and Canadian systems of journalism education, as well as significant differences.
 Among the differences are the relatively stronger role of government in Canada; Canada’s greater emphasis on non-university education; greater curricular differentiation in U.S. programs; the type of academic unit within which journalism study is located; and the absence of a national accreditation system in Canada.
 The paper is written by Peter Johansen, David H. Weaver, Christopher Dornan.

 Continue Reading Journalism education in Canada vs. the U.S.

 Two university professors in Minnesota are using a graphically-sophisticated computer game, produced by a Canadian gaming company, in which the students transform the medieval wizards and rogues into news editors, reporters, and other modern characters.
 They roleplay their way through a major news event.

 “When it comes to teaching convergence, it’s no longer ‘if’ but ‘how,'” says this Online Journalism Review piece based in part on discussions at a Poynter Institute seminar.
 For one thing, it’s time to realize that “online video is not TV news.”
 For another, “multimedia storytelling” requires a new level of respect for the audience.

-Continue Reading Notes towards a definition of journalism
+Continue Reading Teaching the future of journalism

-Continue Reading Teaching online journalism
+Continue Reading Essays on narrative journalism